LegionDotEXE/REKOR-AutomatedVoiceRecognition/README.md

 This application was created with the implementation of the [whisper_real_time](https://github.com/davabase/whisper_real_time/tree/master) library, and we express our gratitude to its developers for their valuable contribution.

 # CONTRIBUTION
-For any questions, suggestions, or collaborations, please do contact.
+We welcome contributions from the community.
+For any questions, suggestions, or collaborations, please feel free to open an issue or create a pull request.

 Thank you for using REKOR!
 We hope this automated voice recognition application enhances your transcription experience.

-# CONTRIBUTING
-We welcome contributions from the community.
-If you find any issues or have ideas for improvements, please feel free to open an issue or create a pull request.
+HAPPY TRANSCRIBING!